Michigan International Camporee

 - Members of the MIC 2016 staff from the United States (You do not need to spend the week at Northwoods to be an MIC 2016 staff member.)

 - Members of the Internatinal Service Team (IST) = MIC 2016 staff from countries other than the U.S.

 To submit an application to have a contingent be part of MIC 2016 or become an MIC 2016 Staff or IST member, read the information below, then follow the appropriate link at the bottom.

-For a list of contingents that have already submitted online applications and a flyer and video aimed at Michigan Crossroads Council units and volunteeers, follow this link or link on the left at "MIC 2016 News."
+that have already submitted MIC 2016 online applications plus a flyer and video aimed at Michigan Crossroads Council units and volunteeers, follow this link or link on the left at "MIC 2016 News."

 The 2016 Michigan International Camporee is approved by International Department, Boy Scouts of America and is on the International Events List of the World Organization of the Scout Movement (WOSM).

 Want to know what is a Michigan International Camporee is like?
 Watch this video from MIC 2012.

 AGE AND RANK REQUIREMENTS FOR YOUTH PARTICIPANTS - All youth participants must be registered members of WOSM Scout units and must be at least 12 years old or at least 11½ years old and have completed the sixth grade in school by July 24, 2016.
 U.S. Boy Scouts must be at least First Class by that date.
 Other participants must have similar camping experience.
 11 and 12 year olds must be endorsed by adult leaders who will participate in the camporee.
 All youth participants must be under 18 years of age as of July 24, 2016.